riichard/fiberopticnow.github.io/_posts/2014-02-22-digitaletiquette.md

 Depending on where you live, there are various social customs that are considered polite, or impolite.
 Take the southern states in the U.S., for example, where holding the door open is a chivalrous symbol of good manners.
 In the same vein, failing to follow online etiquette can be perceived as a virtual door-slam in the face.
 So, consider your online identity as much _you_ as your in-person self, or maybe even moreso, because your digital fingerprint is in many ways eternal.
 If you don't hold the door open for someone at a local restaurant, you've only snubbed one person's feelings, with only a few bystanders noticing your uncouth act.
 However, if you fail to act appropriately online, you've now put your foot in your mouth in front of an audience of thousands, or even millions.
 Take this sobering tale as an example:

+##Online communications should be well thought-out, and incredibly polished.

 Justine Sacco, a PR Director at InterActiveCorp, only had about 200 Twitter followers when she boarded a plane in London headed to South Africa in late 2013.
 Just before taking off, Ms. Sacco posted this infuriatingly offensive tweet:

 {% include image.html url="/media/justine.png" width="100%" description="Can you believe she was a PR Director?
 Faux-pas to the extreme." %}